outdreamer/build-a-cure-1/docs/specific/specific_analysis.md

       - algorithm would look something like this (at definition time):
         - store central values about which other values vary (like clusters of centrality aggregators)
-        - store operations to generate set of values around that particular central point in each cluster https://www.quantamagazine.org/how-pi-connects-colliding-blocks-to-a-quantum-search-algorithm-20200121/
+        - store operations to generate set of values around that particular central point in each cluster
+      - a way to generalize this is to find the symmetries (other than just centrality) to gather points around when generating sets of values to derive core functions from https://www.quantamagazine.org/how-pi-connects-colliding-blocks-to-a-quantum-search-algorithm-20200121/